MinaProtocol/mina/docs/specs/consensus/README.md

 As we will see in later sections, both creating a new block and selecting the best chain during the long-range fork rule require computing a *projected window*.

-Given a window `W` and a future global slot `next`, the projected window of `W` at slot `next` is a transformation of `W` into what it would look like if it were positioned at slot `next` (i.e. following itself with no intermediate blocks) by ring shifting.
+Given a window `W` and a future global slot `next`, the projected window of `W` to slot `next` is a transformation of `W` into what it would look like if it were positioned at slot `next` (i.e. following itself with no intermediate blocks) by ring-shifting.

 In the previous section we introduced the concept of ring shifting by one.
 When projecting a window sometimes we must shift by more than one sub-window.